 The government-wide financial statements (i.e., the statement of net position and the statement of activities) report information on all of the nonfiduciary activities of the Town.
-Governmental activities, which are primarily supported by taxes and intergovernmental revenues, are reported separately from business-type activities, which rely to a significant extent on fees and charges for services.
+Governmental activities, which are primarily supported by taxes and intergovernmental revenues.
 The Town has no business-type activities.